Your Idol: Background and theme

 "Your Idol" was created for the animated musical fantasy film KPop Demon Hunters.
-The song is used as the penultimate musical number, where the Saja Boys – an antagonistic demon boy band – perform it to summon the film's main antagonist, Gwi-Ma, and feed him the souls of their magically entranced audience.
+The song is used as the penultimate musical number, where the Saja Boys – an antagonistic demon boy band – perform it at Namsan Tower to summon the film's main antagonist, Gwi-Ma, and feed him the souls of their magically entranced audience.

 Ejae received the instrumental track of the song from The Black Label and executive music producer Ian Eisendrath with Exo references.
 She worked on the lyrics with The Black Label songwriters Kush and Vince.
 Ejae took inspiration from Christian hymns in writing the song, as well as Exo's songs "Mama" and "Obsession".
 The choir portion, in particular, was inspired by the choral arrangement in the former song.
-For the chorus intro to "Your Idol", she reversed the audio for the song "Hunter's Mantra" and harmonized it on the demo.
+For the intro to "Your Idol", she reversed the audio for the song "Hunter's Mantra" and harmonized it on the demo.
 Ejae added harmonies and sounds to evoke a cathedral and create a "creepier" atmosphere with "a kind of old Latin vibe".
+The song's opening additionally features lyrics evoking the Latin sequence "Dies Irae".
 Ian Eisendrath brought in a Broadway vocalist to create the full choir for the track.

-The song's opening includes "Dies irae", a Latin sequence.
+The lyrics of the song are written in two main stanzas of eight verses each, with supporting choruses, pre-choruses, and post-choruses.
+The first stanza invokes the theme of temptation and seduction of audiences to worship the new boy band.
+In the second stanza, the temptation is completed with the singers claiming to successfully be the worshiped idols of their fans.
+The main chorus repeats once for each of both of the main stanzas.
+The lyrics are extended somewhat in the soundtrack version of the song which is longer than the film version by more than half; the film version is just under two minutes.